 A record of submission attempts made for the form will be recorded here.
 This should be used in the above instance when an alternative submission procedure is required.

 O.5.
 Form Printing

-The AMEUP advises that you print the final completed version of the eForm and retain it for your own records.
-Hard copies of the eForm do not need to be posted to the AMEUP.
+We advise that you print the final completed version of the eForm and retain it for your own records.
+Hard copies of the eForm do not need to be posted to the National Agency.